Ivan Roubal: Conviction

 Roubal continually denied any responsibility, but the court recognized him as guilty of the murders of Kudrna and Magdolen, for which he was sentenced to 22 years in 1999.
 He was later convicted of the murders of Suchánek, Strnad and Dlouhý (he was not charged for Heppner, his Russian girlfriend or Horký because their bodies were never found, and if ever found, the sentence would not change) and was sentenced to life imprisonment in 2000.

 Roubal stayed in jail with constant complaints.
 In 2010, he sued the VZP insurance company for refusing to provide self-supporting stockings for varicose veins.
 He also accused the prison service which, according to him, gave him improper treatment worsening his state of health.
 After each defendant, he claimed 200 thousand crowns as compensation.
 He also filed a lawsuit with the Ministry of Justice that the prison service had improperly imposed a five-day isolation on his prison service, allegedly not being able to get a job, so he could make money for special medical aids and alleged walking.
 His complaints were rejected in November 2012.
 With his murders, Roubal was one of the leading serial killers in the Czech Republic.
 Psychiatrists have found that Roubal's IQ is 112.

-He died in jail in Karviná on June 29, 2015.
+He died in jail in Karviná on 29 June 2015.

 Media

-Roubal was portrayed by Hynek Čermák in 2021 miniseries Případ Roubal (Roubal Case).
+Roubal was portrayed by Hynek Čermák in the 2021 miniseries Případ Roubal (Roubal Case).